Top 15 Amazing Things to Do in Pisa (Italy)

-- B&B in the Old Town: The Rinascimento Bed & Breakfast is a lovely place in a prime location, which impresses with its comfort and cleanliness, but also with its delicious breakfast.
+- B&B in the Old Town: The Rinascimento Bed & Breakfast is a lovely place in a prime location, which impresses with its comfort, but also with its delicious breakfast.

-- Hotel with Pool: The Villa Scorzi – Residenza d’Epoca – con piscina is a real insider tip!
+- Hotel with Pool: The Villa Scorzi is a real insider tip!
 The property is situated in a quiet area, just outside of Pisa and enchants with a wonderful garden and a beautiful pool.

-- Budget-friendly Hotel: The Hotel Di Stefano is located in the center and offers rooms with a good price-performance ratio.
+- Budget-friendly Hotel: The Hotel Di Stefano is located in the center and offers rooms for a reasonable price.
 Astounding is also the view from the roof terrace to the Leaning Tower.

-- B&B: The Vecchio Granaio is a great starting point to explore Pisa and Lucca and to visit the beaches around.
+- Charming B&B: The Vecchio Granaio with its pool is fantastic accommodation to explore Pisa and Lucca and to visit the beaches around.